LamphiUSC/599ProjectWork/Assignment2/ReadMe.txt

 -- This program is used to take all the scraped urls_images[1-5].txt files and combine them all and store just the unique ones in the file image_urls.txt.
 This new text file is in turn used  for Image captioning and object recognition.

-6) download images.py
+6) download_images.py
--- This python script downloads all the images from the scraped URL's
+-- This python script downloads all the images from the scraped URL's and generate a file with list of filenames which will be passed to genCapAndObj.java

 7) genCapAndObj.java